grosa1/old_grosa1.github.io/_posts/2025-03-19-introduction-to-oci-generative-ai.md

 ## Setting up the environment

 Before running your first AI task, you need to set up the environment by installing the necessary libraries and dependencies.
-The requirement is to have [Python](https://www.python.org/downloads/) installed on your machine.
+The requirement is to have [Python](https://www.python.org/downloads/) installed on your machine, since in this article we use Python to interact with the OCI Generative AI service.

 Next, you must set up a virtual environment to manage the dependencies of your project.
 You can use `venv` or `conda` to create a virtual environment.
 Here's how to create a virtual environment using `conda`: